bio-brillouin/HDF5_BLS/docs/source/hdf5_bls_package/adding_data.rst

 * linewidth_err (optional): The error of the linewidth array
 * shift(optional): The shift array to add
 * shift_err (optional): The error of the shift array
+* treat (optional): An HDF5_BLS_Treat.Treat object to add.
+This object stores all teh optional parameters above.
+It also stores the process as a JSON file that is stored as an attribute of the group.

 **Example**